-Alternative funding can take many different forms, which stands to reason because there are many different scenarios which small businesses can be involved with, and many different lending needs.
+Alternative financing services can take many different forms, which stands to reason because there are many different scenarios which small businesses can be involved with, and many different lending needs.
 In addition, one of the great areas of specialty and differentiation between alternative funding companies and traditional funding companies is that alternative funding can often be based on collateral which is overlooked or disregarded entirely by a traditional funding company.